 What can I use compound butter for?

 This compound butter is one that you would find at a steakhouse.
 With that being said, it’s more for savory foods or veggies.
-It’s typically cut into rounds and served on top of grilled meats, poached fish, or roasted vegetables.
+It’s typically cut into rounds and served on top of grilled meats, seafood like my Hot Garlic Shrimp, or roasted vegetables.
 You can use this recipe on a variety of foods including:

-• Steak-My Pan-Seared Rib-Eye Steak and my Filet Mignon.
+• Steak-My Pan-Seared Rib-Eye Steak and my Filet Mignon.• Chicken

 • Roasted Vegetables

 Store the rolled compound butter in the refrigerator for up to 2 weeks.
 Or place in a ziplock freezer bag and freeze for up to 6 months.